SharePoint Server 2013 Application Lifecycle Management

 Figure 2 shows how developers can use Office 365 as a development environment and includes the types of tools produce SharePoint applications that can be hosted in Office 365.

 Developers with MSDN subscriptions can obtain a development tenant that contains aSharePointDeveloper Site.
 The SharePointDeveloper Site is preconfigured for developing applications.
-Users can use not only Visual Studio 2012 in developing applications, but with Office 365 developer sites, "Napa" Office 365 Development Tools can be used within the site to construct applications.
-For more information about getting started with anOffice 365 Developer Site, see Sign up for an Office 365 Developer Site, set up your tools and environment, and start deploying apps.
+Users can use not only Visual Studio 2012 in developing applications, but with Office 365 developer sites, Napa can be used within the site to construct applications.
+For more information about getting started with anOffice 365 Developer Site, see Set up a development environment for SharePoint Add-ins on Office 365.

 Development teams creating separate features or applications that contain a larger solution will need a centralized deployment target to integration test components.
 Because each developer is creating features or applications on their own Office 365 developer site, a centralized site collection in a target tenant or on-premises environment should be provisioned so that each developer’s application components can be deployed there.
 This approach will allow for a centralized place to conduct integration testing between solution components.
 The testing section of this document reviews this process in more detail.

-The "Napa" Office 365 Development Toolsdevelopment tools can be used by developers for the simpler creation of applications within an Office 365 developer site.
-The intention of the "Napa" Office 365 Development Tools tools is for developers, or power users who are proficient in client-side technologies, to quickly develop and deploy applications in a prototype, proof-of-concept or rapid business solution scenario.
+The Napadevelopment tools can be used by developers for the simpler creation of applications within an Office 365 developer site.
+The intention of the Napa tools is for developers, or power users who are proficient in client-side technologies, to quickly develop and deploy applications in a prototype, proof-of-concept or rapid business solution scenario.
 These tools provide a means of developing application functionality on SharePoint.
 However, during the lifecycle of an application, there may be points at which the application should be imported into Visual Studio.
 These conditions are outlined as follows"

 When more than one developer has to contribute or develop part of the solution